ScrisStudio/linx.vue/README.md

 ## After setting up

 Now it is time to build your web app.

-Just use it like using vue-cli.
+Just use it like using vue-cli 3.
 You will find it easy to use.

 You can use `process.env.LINX_AGENT` to get which kind of devices is the user currently using. if you get `electron` , do things in standalone devices. if you get `cordova`, do things in mobile phones. if you get other answers or get nothing, mark it as in the web environment.

+If you wanna make some changes for electron, go to see `dist/electron.js` as the main part and `dist/renderer.electron.js` as the renderer part.

 ## Commands